hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 # it is important this require be AFTER the above settings, as it will use these
 require 'pusher-fake/support/base' # if using pusher with rspec change this to pusher-fake/support/rspec
 # now copy over the credentials, and merge with PusherFake's config details
-Hyperstack.configuration do |config|
+Hyperloop.configuration do |config|
   config.transport = :pusher
-  config.channel_prefix = "Hyperstack"
+  config.channel_prefix = "Hyperloop"
   config.opts = {
     app_id: Pusher.app_id,
     key: Pusher.key,